 Demands for control and regulation systems result mainly from specific properties of the object of control - a turbojet engine.
 The basic functions of control systems of a turbojet engine are the following ones - manual control, regulation of its parameters and their limitation.
 Manual control and therefore choice of regime of the engine is realized by a throttle lever according to a flight situation or expected maneuver.
-By regulation of a turbojet engine are maintained on certain set levels, thus keeping its regime.
+By regulation of a turbojet engine we understand such a kind of control where the chosen parameters of the engine are maintained on certain set levels, thus keeping its regime.